Tegiminis/evennia/docs/1.0/_sources/Components/Channels.md.txt

 Aliases are optional but can be good for obvious shortcuts everyone may want to use.
 The description is used in channel-listings.
 You will automatically join a channel you created and will be controlling it.
-You can also use `channel/desc` to change the description on a channel you wnn later.
+You can also use `channel/desc` to change the description on a channel you own later.

 If you control a channel you can also kick people off it: